 Phuket Location Guide →

 When renting a property, remember that you don't just have to pay rent – you'll have bills and other expenses as well.
 Search for those properties that fit within your budget, and keep additional costs in mind.
-Some property owners (or agents) will list their daily or weekly prices, as well as their lowest price (often for low season) - Make sure sure to request a price for the specific time period you will be renting, as well as any additional costs involved.
+Some property owners will list their daily or weekly prices, as well as their lowest price (often for low season) - Make sure sure to request a price for the specific time period you will be renting, as well as any additional costs involved.
 Keep in mind, there are often seasonal price fluctuations in rental rates, and the best deal are often made outside the high season.
 Through the peak season, rental rates are often doubled because of the high demand!

 In most cases, the longer you stay the better a monthly price you'll be able to negotiate.
 Of course, you may be required to commit to a certain period before you can take advantage of favorable rates long-term rates.
 Remember to ask for a discount if you are renting for more than a year!

 Don't forget to ask what sort of security deposit you'll be required to pay.
 In general, this can be anything up to 3 months rent, and is refunded when you depart, unless there are any damages.
 For long-term rentals where you've been required to pay a deposit, be sure to request an inventory from the landlord.
 Make sure that you go through the inventory as soon as you move in, as this will help you to inspect the property before you leave in the company of your landlord.
 Both you and your landlord should sign the inventory, and this extra effort will ensure there are no disputes when you're leaving over damages.